Back To All

 Oftentimes, engineering managers and tech leaders look at more sets of specific metrics – you can see which ones in our 40+ examples of engineering KPIs and metrics.

-Most are software metrics – or progress metrics – that measure key aspects of software.
-Within the right context, they help managers follow the progress and alignment of work with business initiatives
+Most are software development performance metrics – or progress metrics – that measure key aspects of software.
+Within the right context, they help managers follow the progress and alignment of work with business initiatives.

 Let’s take daily standups – they’re great as check-ins to see the status of a sprint or the work in progress.
 With Waydev, you can run even more productive daily stand-ups.
 By tracking the commit and pull request activity, and velocity sprint over sprint, you spot roadblocks and work dynamics quicker.
 Then, you can start conversations on collaborative solutions to those issues.

-That is why software engineering metrics – and analytics of the development process – are essential in tracking and improving the performance and quality of software development.
+That is why software engineering metrics – and analytics of the development process – are essential in tracking and improving the performance and quality of the software development process.

 Waydev helps engineering managers ensure code quality and real-time access to practical insights into the entire development process.
 See how it works here.